gtsteffaniak/filebrowser/README.md

 FileBrowser Quantum is a massive fork of the file browser open-source project with the following changes:

-  1. ✅ Multiple sources support
+  1. ✅ Add and configure multiple sources
   2. ✅ Login support for OIDC, password + 2FA, and proxy.
   3. ✅ Beautiful, Responsive, and Customizable user interface.
   4. ✅ Simplified configuration via `config.yaml` config file.